TANF Case Management Program

 Active TANF Barrier Intervention:

-Department of Labor (DOL) contractors from the Jobs First Employment Services (JFES) program refer families for TANF CM services that focus on assessing families’ strengths, barriers, family-centered goal setting and barrier reduction.
+Department of Labor (DOL) case workers from the Jobs First Employment Services (JFES) program refer families for TANF CM services that focus on assessing families’ strengths, barriers, family-centered goal setting and barrier reduction.
 CCFSA TANF Case Managers work with families to develop and act upon individualized plans, helping them eliminate barriers and move towards self-sufficiency.
 They also connect families with community resources, services and opportunities.
 Families are eligible for services for 12 months.
 TFA clients referred to this program receive intensive support to meet the goals of their personal employability plan.
 They work with Case Managers to address barriers that may result in the sanctioning process.

-Safety Net (SN) / Non-Active TANF:
+Safety Net (SN) / Non-Active TANF - Basic Needs:

 Referrals are made by a DSS worker or directly by families.